 If you purchase a vehicle from out of state, you may be required to perform vehicle inspections at certified inspection stations in your home state for an emissions test, a safety inspection, or both.

-Step 7.
-Negotiate the Terms
+Step 6: Negotiate Terms

 -